nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. **Prerequisites**: List all persons using the `list` command.
 Multiple persons in the list.

     1. **Test case**: `delete John Doe`<br>
-       **Expected**: The contact named John Doe is deleted from the list.
+       **Expected**: The contact named john doe is deleted from the list.
 Details of the deleted contact shown in the status message.

     1. **Test case**: `delete John Doe`<br>
        **Expected**: No contact is deleted.
 Error details shown in the status message.